-Last year, I published an article on how to open a TD e-Series account and showcased a sample RESP investment account using e-Series funds.
-In this current write-up, I use my youngest kid’s RESP account as an example, and provide an update on investing strategies for a TD e-Series RESP portfolio.
+A while back, I published an article on how to open a TD e-Series account and showcased a sample RESP investment account using e-Series funds.
+In this current write-up, I use my youngest kid’s RESP account as an example and provide an update on investment strategies for a TD e-Series RESP portfolio.

-My RESP strategy and asset allocation is designed to vary depending on the age of my kids and how close they are to needing the funds for their education.
+My RESP strategy and asset allocation are designed to vary depending on the age of my kids and how close they are to needing the funds for their education.

-It starts out with an aggressive (Growth) asset allocation i.e. using a majority of equity (80% or greater when they are still very young.
-Between ages 1 and 10, there’s still lots of time left on the investing horizon, and I want to take maximum advantage of the growth that equities/stocks offer.
+It starts out with an aggressive asset allocation (Growth), i.e. using a majority of equity (80% or greater when they are still very young.
+Between ages 1 and 10, there’s still lots of time left on the investment horizon, and I want to take maximum advantage of the growth that equities/stocks offer.

 Table 1: Asset Allocation

-We are currently contributing approximately $1,500/year to this particular account, much less than the $2,500 that is eligible for grants per annum.
-This is because there are many other pressing needs for our limited income 😉
+We are currently contributing approximately $1,920/year to this particular account (2017), a bit less than the $2,500 that is eligible for grants per annum.

 This is what my target (desired) asset allocation looks like for RESP account #2 (ideally):